 Replay: Dr. Thomas Adams, Paleontologist, Unearths Prehistoric Life in West Texas

-On today’s show, host Anna Rose MacArthur talks with Dr. Thomas Adams, Paleontologist and Curator of Paleontology and Geology at the Witte Museum in San Antonio, Texas.
+Today we'll hear a replay of host Anna Rose MacArthur talking with Dr. Thomas Adams, Paleontologist and Curator of Paleontology and Geology at the Witte Museum in San Antonio, Texas.
+The interview originally broadcast in April 2015.

 Dr. Adams explains how prehistoric traces— such as tracks, trails, burrows, feces, and borings— reveal dinosaur behavior and environmental conditions.